Fazlullah Mujadedi: Life and career

 Mujadedi was born in 1956 in the Logar Province of Afghanistan.
 He was an ethnic Arab and was fluent in several languages, including Farsi (Dari) and Pashto.
 He had some knowledge of English and Arabic language.
-He also had a BA in Law and Political Science from Kabul University and has authored several books on the history and politics of Afghanistan.
+He earned a BA in Law and Political Science from Kabul University and authored several books on the history and politics of Afghanistan.

 After the fall of Taliban government in late 2001, Mujadedi became the governor of Logar Province.
 In the same period, he also served as a temporary military commander.
 At that point he was credited with maintaining law and order, unifying the people through Shura and disarming illegal militias.
 In October 2002, he was replaced with Northern Alliance commander from Kapisa province Abdul Malik Hamwar as the governor of Logar.
 This governor's replacement was thought to be as a result of differences between governor Mujadidi & the then minister of Interior affairs Yunus Qanuni.

 In the 2005 parliamentary election, he was amongst the top Mujahideen leaders to win the top place in votes in their provinces.
 He won the highest percentage from Logar to gain a seat in Wolesi Jirga, lower house of parliament, to represent the people of Logar province.
 During his time in the Afghan Parliament Mujadedi became the chairman of the legislative affairs committee.
-He previously served as the governor of Laghman Province.
+He had previously served as the governor of Laghman Province.

-Mujadedi died on 10 June 2021, from complications caused by COVID-19.
+Mujadedi died on 10 June 2021 from complications caused by COVID-19.